GSA/piv-guides/Template-2.md

 ## Bulleted and Numbered Lists

-Use two spaces, an asterisk, plus one space to start a bullet list.
+To create bullet lists (i.e., unordered list), use spaces and an asterisk, as follows:

   * Bullet 1 (Indent 2 spaces, plus an asterisk and 1 space.)
   * Bullet 2
     * Sub-bullet 1 (Indent 4 spaces, plus an asterisk and 1 space.)
     * Sub-bullet 2

-Use two spaces and type "**_1._**," etc., to create a numbered item.
-You must type each number.
+  > **Note:** Markdown supports only **two** indention levels for bullet lists.

+To create a numbered list (i.e., ordered list), use spaces and numbers.
 The numbers will automatically increment for you when rendered.
-The first numbered list will render as "1, 2, 3," etc.  Even though you must type 1, 2, etc., for the numbered sub-item list, the sub-items will render as "i, ii, iii," etc.
+The first numbered list will render as "1, 2, 3," etc. Even though you need to type 1, 2, etc., for a numbered sub-item list, the sub-items will render as "i, ii, iii," etc.

-  > **Note:** Markdown supports only **two** indention levels for numbered lists.

   1. Numbered item 1 (Indent 2 spaces, plus a number and 1 space.
 First-level numbered items will render as "1, 2, 3," etc.)
   2. Numbered item 2
-      1. Numbered sub-item 1 (Second-level numbered items will render as "i, ii, iii," etc.)
+      1. Numbered sub-item 1 (Indent 6 spaces, plus a number and 1 space.
+Second-level numbered items will render as "i, ii, iii," etc.)
       2. Numbered sub-item 2

+  > **Note:** Markdown supports only **two** indention levels for numbered lists.

 ## Code Blocks

-For code blocks, enter three backticks (```) before and after the code example:
+For code blocks, enter a Return, three backticks (```) before and after the code block, plus another Return:

 ```Text within three backticks style code or command line samples```